Common Terms

 Applicant Pool Statistics

-These statistics reflect the race, ethnicity, and gender of all applicants in an applicant pool.
-They are based on each applicant's self-reported diversity demographics.
+These statistics reflect the veteran and disability status of all applicants in an applicant pool.
+They are based on each applicant's self-reported demographics.

 Disability